Welcome to the Royal Geological Society of Cornwall

 Most events are open to non-members, and accessible and enjoyable whatever your knowledge of geology, so please don’t hesitate to join a session that looks of interest.
 It is only £15 to support the Society by becoming a member, find out more here.

 The RGSC is a registered charity.
 It has recently registered as a CIO and the number is 1202892 (go to the news page).
-We are affiliated to the Geologists’ Association and have good links to the Cornwall Geoconservation Group.
+We are affiliated to the Geologists’ Association.
 We encourage collaborations with other societies so just email us if you have an idea for a joint event.